Urban-Meteorology-Reading/muhd-meta/source/reference_guide/guide_pages/inst_page_structure.rst

 Supplementary information
 *************************

 This includes (but is not limited to) instrument manuals.
 In most cases a download link is given but when this is not permissible a url link is given.
-If you find an expired url please contact Prof. Sue Grimmond (c.s.grimmond@reading.ac.uk).
+If you find an expired url please raise a `GitHub Issues`_.

 Data acquisition
 ****************